The Scorpio Classic is available in 2 variants, 5 colours and with 3 seating layouts

 The overall stance and dimensions of Scorpio Classic remain almost unchanged from its predecessor.
 It now looks big, butch and all the more updated.

 The design now gets a bunch of tweaks that makes it look fresh and more appealing than before.
 The front fascia now has a new, bolder grille with Mahindra’s new Twin Peaks logo at its centre, slightly refreshed projector headlamps, new sets of fog lamps and DRLs, and new bumpers with reworked skid plates.
 A major catch at the front is the bonnet-mounted air intake- an absolute ‘Scorpio thing’ indeed.

-While most things on the sides remain familiar, the 17 inch diamond cut alloy wheels are new.
-The tailgate continues to be the side-hinged, but with key styling changes.
+While most things on the sides remain familiar, the 17-inch diamond cut alloy wheels are new.
+The tailgate continues to be side-hinged, but with key styling changes.
 There is a new Piano Black strip adorning it, on which sits the new Mahindra logo.
 Slight changes can also be found on the rear bumper.
 The tower-type tail lamps of the OG have been retained but with more up-market LED elements inside.

 Owing to its design, the Scorpio Classic sees no notable capability compromises.

 |Ramp Over Angle||23.9 Degrees|